Meet young Dumbledore in upcoming 'Fantastic Beasts' films

 Jude Law will play a young version of Harry Potter's Hogwarts headmaster, Albus Dumbledore, in the next "Fantastic Beasts" movie, J.K.
 Rowling's Pottermore site announced on Wednesday.

-Dumbledore was played in the first two original Potter movies by Richard Harris, and when Harris died in 2002, Michael Gambon took over the role.
+Richard Harris played Dumbledore in the first two original Potter movies.
+When Harris died in 2002, Michael Gambon took over the role.